khulest/StudentPath/README.md

 Key features of StudentPath include:
 - **Attendance Tracking**: Records if students are present or absent for both their bus rides and classes.
 If a student is absent, parents are automatically notified.
-- **Parent Notifications**: Parents receive alerts if their child misses the bus or class.
+- **Parent Notifications**: Parents receive alerts if their child misseds the bus or class.
 This helps them stay informed in real-time.
 - **Class Schedules**: Displays the student's daily class schedule so both teachers and parents can keep track.
 - **Easy Access for School Staff**: Teachers and bus drivers can quickly mark attendance and view schedules, making the system simple and efficient to use.